 The Romans crucified Jesus.
-It was a devastating, humiliating end to the hopes of his supporters.
-The Gospel authors could not have their hero disappear after such a wretched demise.
-The rank and file are not inclined to idolize a loser.
-The scriptwriters had to spruce up the story.
-Jesus had to rise from the dead, just like a god was expected to.
+That did not look good.
+The Gospel authors could not have Jesus just disappear after such a dreadful demise.
+They had to spruce up the story, because no one idolizes a loser.
+Jesus had to come back, just like a god was expected to.
 The Egyptian Osiris, the Greek Dionysus, the Persian Mithras, and many others had all risen from the dead.
-Resurrection is a timeless theme; if a character is charismatic enough, people love to imagine that death has been defeated, even today.
+Resurrection is a timeless theme; if a character was charismatic enough, people like to imagine he has defeated death, even today.
 Consider Elvis Presley.

-Many scholars claim the character and style of the last twelve verses in Mark (the resurrection story) are different from the rest of the Gospel.
-They say at 16:9 there is an abrupt end to the narrative flow and the style loses its descriptive quality.
-Mary Magdalene is spoken of in 16:9 as if she had not been mentioned before.
-What is more, the whole resurrection story is absent from the two oldest Greek manuscripts, the oldest Latin manuscript, the oldest Syriac manuscript, and from about one hundred early Armenian manuscripts, as well as the two oldest Georgian manuscripts (written 897 CE and 913 CE).
-In many later texts that include verses 9–20, asterisks or obeli mark the verses as doubtful or spurious.
-Moreover, Clement of Alexandria, Origen and Tertullian are completely unaware of the existence of a resurrection story in Mark.
-Eusebius and Jerome are, but they’re fourth century commentators, and they note that it is absent from their earlier Greek transcripts.
+There are a few more odd facts about these verses.
+Their character and style seems out of place.
+At 16:9 there’s an apparent end to the narrative flow and the style loses its descriptive quality.
+Mary Magdalene is spoken of as if she hadn’t been mentioned before.
+What’s more, the appearance of a risen Jesus is not documented in the two oldest Greek manuscripts, the oldest Latin manuscript, the oldest Syriac manuscript, from about one hundred early Armenian manuscripts, and the two oldest Georgian manuscripts (written 897 CE and 913 CE.)
+In many other early texts that include verses 9–20, asterisks mark the verses as doubtful or spurious.
+Moreover, Clement of Alexandria, Origen and Tertullian, early third century commentators, are unaware that a resurrected Jesus appeared in Mark.
+Eusebius and Jerome are, but they’re fourth century commentators, and they note that A risen Jesus never appears to anyone in their earlier Greek transcripts.

-The resurrection ending (16:9–20) was added to the end of Mark by an unknown author sometime after the latter part of the second century, a fact admitted by most New Testament scholars in the past century! (http://en.wikipedia.org/wiki/Mark_16).
+Verses16:9–20 was added to the end of Mark by an unknown author, a fact admitted by most contemporary New Testament scholars. (http://en.wikipedia.org/wiki/Mark_16).

 A footnote in the Jerusalem Bible states,